 NANQ was incorporated on 8 April 2015.
 NANQ is a 100% wholly owned subsidiary of NALM and was established to hold the freehold lands acquired by NAMA at 72-80 North Wall Quay, Dublin 1 in February 2015 and to receive proceeds from a secure income stream from the lands in the form of a licence fee.
 The licence was granted to a third party for a period of six years to enable the development of the site for long-term commercial benefit.
-In addition to the secure income stream, a fixed percentage of rents and a percentage of sales proceeds of any completed development built on the lands are due to NANQ.
+In addition to the secure income stream, a fixed percentage of rents and a percentage of sales proceeds of any completed development built on the lands was due to NANQ.
 This development is now complete.
+NANQ disposed of its remaining interests on 2 June 2023.
+The future of NANQ is currently being considered by the Directors of NANQ.